Genghis-L/genghis-l.github.io/_educations/25s_AML.md

   total: "3.00"
 ---

 This is a graduate-level course at the [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/), NYU.
 Following the fall semester course: [Foundations of Machine Learning](https://genghis-l.github.io/educations/24f_FoML/).
+These are very good courses.

 {% include educations/course_information.md %}
 {% include educations/gradebook.md %}